Aubrey Lewis: Career

-Lewis worked at the Royal Adelaide Hospital for two years and undertook anthropological research on Aboriginal Australians.
+Lewis worked at the Royal Adelaide Hospital for two years while undertaking physical anthropological research on Aboriginal Australians, in 1925 making detailed observations of twenty-six aborigines to record colour of hair, eyes and skin, ear formation, eyebrow ridges and what he termed 'personality characteristics'.
 In 1926 he accepted a Rockefeller Foundation fellowship in psychological medicine.
 This brought him to the Phipps Clinic under the mentorship of Adolf Meyer, whom he respected and admired greatly, and whose work he praised in lectures such as the Adolf Meyer Lecture in 1960.
 This was the start of two years postgraduate study performed in the US and thence on to Germany.
 Lewis then moved to the United Kingdom and joined the staff of the Maudsley Hospital London in 1928.
-In 1931 he received his M.D. from the University of Adelaide and in 1936 he became Clinical Director of the Maudsley Hospital.
-In 1938 he became a fellow of the Royal College of Physicians.
+In 1931, he received his M.D. from the University of Adelaide and in 1936 he became Clinical Director of the Maudsley Hospital.
+In 1938, he became a fellow of the Royal College of Physicians.

-Lewis was a member of the Eugenics Society.
-A chapter he contributed to a 1934 book on 'The Chances of Morbid Inheritance', edited by Carlos Blacker, has been described as 'remarkable for its total admiration for the German work and workers", including Ernst Rudin.
+Lewis was a prominent member of the Eugenics Society.
+A chapter he contributed to a 1934 book on The Chances of Morbid Inheritance (edited by Carlos Blacker) has been described as "remarkable for its total admiration for the German work and workers".
+Particularly remarkable was Lewis' ardent enthusiasm for the sterilization and racial hygiene policies being championed at the time by one of Hitler's favorite scientists, the Nazi eugenicist Ernst Rudin.
+In his chapter, Lewis advocated state measures to limit genetic transmission by "many tramps, criminals, swindlers, irresponsibles and chronic dependants, agitators, hysterics - a large part of the social problem group."